Priyanka-Garg85/Sketching-Assistant-System-using-Poisson-Blending/README.md

 A web application to generate new and custom faces/sketches using the concept of Poisson Blending involves concept of feature extraction, image manipulation, array manipulation, clustering and deep learning.

+This project aims to encapsulate our skills obtained during our course and our specializations.
+Sketch Assistant System is a Python tool that simplifies sketch creation.
+It offers users an easy and expressive way to create unique sketches effortlessly using prompts like options.

+It begins by assuming that common facial features can be extracted and classified using techniques like facial landmark identification and bounding box determination.
+These features are then organized using the K-means algorithm to identify common patterns and variations in facial traits.

+Once facial features are clustered, the project utilizes Poisson Blending to generate sketches based on user preferences.
+This allows users to quickly generate sketches for artistic or forensic purposes, providing them with interactive tools to sculpt faces according to their vision and imagination.

 # Requirements

 > numpy:  coordinates function to convert and access arrays.
 Used for mathematical methods such as finding mean, min-max function, floor, ceiling functions, sqrt functions, random choice function, concatenate function,  reading npz file etc.